miguelmota/base64mime/README.md

 # base64-mime

-Extract the MIME type of a base64 string.
+Extract the MIME type from a base64 string.

 # Install